Use document collections to group content items together if:

 - there’s a genuine user need to view that set of content in one place

 - it’s a need that could not be met by one of the other formats (for example, topic pages)

 To test whether something is a genuine user need, write it up as a user story.
 For example:

 As an urban planner working for a local council, I want to view all road traffic accident statistics in one place so that I can easily compare accident rates over different time periods.

 Then look at whether the evidence suggests that there’s a genuine need.

-Don’t use a document collection:
+Do not use a document collection:

-- to group parts of single document - instead, put all the attachments on a single publication page
+- to group parts of a single document - instead, put all the attachments on a single publication page

 Talk to your department or agency’s managing editor before creating a new document collection.